CITI Program Training Information

 to promote the public's trust in the research enterprise by providing high quality, peer-reviewed, web-based, research education materials to enhance the integrity and professionalism of investigators and staff conducting research.

 Additionally, we believe this required training will save time in the long-run for both researchers and IRB members.
 The IRB does view our role as partially educational; however, we do not have the time or resources to provide the necessary training in research ethics to all members of our community who need such training.
 We often receive proposals that require resubmission or major revisions, both of which could be avoided with prior training.

 Anyone who is a principal investigator (PI) or a collaborator on an IRB proposal submission must complete the training.
 This requirement includes faculty, staff, undergraduate and graduate students.

-The PI on a project is responsible for insuring that all collaborators/investigators have completed the training.
+The PI on a project is responsible for ensuring that all collaborators/investigators have completed the training.

-All members of the IRB complete a special CITI Program training as well.
-The IRB chair must complete an additional training.
+All members of the IRB complete special CITI Program training as well.
+The IRB chair must complete additional training.

 What does the training consist of?

-The CITI Program training consists of two courses: the Responsible Conduct of Research (RCR) course and the Social-Behavioral-Educational (SBE) Researcher course.
+The CITI Program training consists of two courses: the All Researchers RCR (Responsible Conduct of Research) course and the Social-Behavioral-Educational (SBE) Researcher course.
 The courses are constructed of modules, and many different modules are available for both courses.

 Each module is followed by a short quiz, which must be completed before you can proceed to the next module.
 Once you have completed a module, the next module will become available.